Almost 16 million on HIV treatment as AIDS pandemic tide turns

 Responding to the UNAIDS report, Sharonann Lynch, a policy adviser for the medical charity Medecins Sans Frontieres (MSF), said all countries should "waste no time" in ensuring all HIV positive people are offered immediate treatment.

 The report identified 35 countries that account for 90 percent of all new HIV infections.
-Focusing on them would have the greatest impact and reap huge benefits, it said.
+Focussing on them would have the greatest impact and reap huge benefits, it said.

 (Additional reporting by Stephanie Nebehay in Geneva; Editing by Louise Ireland)